JackEdTaylor/bubbles/README.md

 ## Using a Convolution-Based Method

 Previous implementations I've seen have used a convolution-based approach, where bubble locations are convolved with a Gaussian kernel.
 This is also available, with the `build_conv_mask()` and `bubbles_conv_mask()` functions.
 Key differences are that:
-* Sigma values must be identical for all bubbles, as one kernel is applied globally
+* Sigma values must be identical for all bubbles, as one kernel is applied globally (could alternatively average over multiple per-sigma convolutions)
 * Locations of `x` and `y` must be integers (rounded if floats) so that bubble precision is limited by resolution of the image

 Here is a comparison of the methods: